The National Weather Service estimates that 25 million lightning strikes occur in the U.S. annually, and many of these strikes damage homes.

-The Insurance Information Institute (III) estimated more than 77,000 lightning-related claims that totaled more than $900 million in 2019.
-Most of the claims were connected to electricity surges caused by nearby lightning.
-The average claim was nearly $12,000.
-That’s an 11% increase from 2017.
+According to the Insurance Information Institute (III) there were more than 71,000 lightning-related claims that totaled more than $2.1 billion in 2020.
+Most of the claims were connected to electricity surges caused by nearby lightning strikes.

-While your chances of being struck in your lifetime is 1 in 15,300, the odds you will be affected by someone struck is only 1 in 1,530, according to National Oceanic and Atmospheric Administration (NOAA).
-One ground strike can generate between 100 million and 1 billion volts of electricity.
+The chances of being struck by lightning in your lifetime are very low — about 1 in 15,300, according to National Oceanic and Atmospheric Administration (NOAA).
+However, one ground strike can generate between 100 million and 1 billion volts of electricity.

-Following basic safety guidelines can greatly reduce your chances of injury or death from lightning.
+Following basic safety guidelines will greatly reduce your chances of injury or death from lightning.

-The NOAA suggests to watch for the warning signs of high winds, rain and darkening clouds.
-While many lightning deaths happen at the beginning of an approaching storm, more than 50 percent of lightning deaths occur after the thunderstorm has passed, says NOAA.
+NOAA suggests keeping an eye out for warning signs like high winds, rain and darkening clouds.
+While many lightning deaths happen at the beginning of an approaching storm, more than 50 percent of lightning deaths occur after the thunderstorm has passed, according to NOAA.

-That’s why III offers the “30/30 Rule” for personal safety: If it takes less than 30 seconds after you see lightning to hear the thunder, you should get indoors and stay there for 30 minutes.
+That’s why the III offers the “30/30 Rule” for personal safety: If it takes less than 30 seconds after you see lightning to hear thunder, you should get indoors immediately and stay there for 30 minutes.

 The Lightning Protection Institute (LPI) has other recommendations to stay safe when lightning strikes: